rajivjagirdar/Mongoose-Web-Scraper/README.md

 # Mongoose-Web-Scraper

 Whenever a user visits the site, the app should scrape stories from a news outlet of your choice and display them for the user.
 Each scraped article should be saved to your application database.
-At a minimum, the app should scrape and display the following information for each article.